 Protein Science C (ProtSciC)

-Six weeks teaching period with 4x 2 hours theoretical teaching a
+Seven weeks teaching period with 4x 2 hours theoretical teaching

 subjects covered.
 Each subject is assigned either 2x 2 hours or 1x